bedroesb/rdmkit/pages/your_domain/proteomics.md

 ### Solution
 - You can find an appropriate data repository via the website of the [ProteomeXchange](http://www.proteomexchange.org/) Consortium.
 ProteomeXchange was established to provide globally coordinated standard data submission and dissemination pipelines involving the main proteomics repositories, and to encourage open data policies in the field.
-Currently, member repositories include PRIDE, PepideAtlasq, MassIVE, jPOST, iProx and PanoramaPublic.
+Currently, member repositories include [PRIDE](https://www.ebi.ac.uk/pride/), [PeptideAtlas](https://peptideatlas.org/), [MassIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp), jPOST, iProx and PanoramaPublic.
-- Information on data uploads can be found on [proteomexchange.org](http://www.proteomexchange.org/submission) or on the websites of the particular data repositories.
-E.g. PRIDE uploads are conducted via a [submission tool](https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool).
+- Information on data uploads can be found on [ProteomeXchange](http://www.proteomexchange.org/submission) or on the websites of the particular data repositories.
+E.g. PRIDE uploads are conducted via the [PRIDE Submission Tool](https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool).
 There are data repository-specific requirements.
 - Advantages of data publication: fulfillment of journal requirements, higher visibility of research, free storage, worldwide accessibility, basic re-analysis by repository-associated tools